Religious Freedom Bill

-SB 149 would provide certain protections to faith-based or religious child-placement agencies.
-Under SB 149, no child placement agency may be required to provide any service that conflicts with or provide any service under circumstances that conflict with any sincerely-held religious belief or moral conviction of the child placement agency.
+SB 149 will provide certain protections to faith-based or religious child-placement agencies.
+Under SB149, no child placement agency may be required to provide any service that conflicts with or provide any service under circumstances that conflict with any sincerely-held religious belief or moral conviction of the child placement agency.

-Agencies around the country have been forced to shut down rather than place children in homes that violate the stated beliefs of the agency.
+Agencies around the country have been forced to shut down rather than violate the stated beliefs of the agency.

 SB 149 will ensure that faith-based child placement agencies can continue to serve the families of South Dakota the way they have been doing for years.